gbarretto/logout4shell-container/README.md

 ### Vulnerable app
 1. Launch an EC2 instance with the same user data script from above.
 Adjust the security group to allow inbound connection from the IP address of the Logout4Shell container on ports 1389, 8888 and 443 and from the IP address of the FullHunt log4j scan on port 443.
-3. SSH into your instance in a new terminal window and run the command below to run the vulnerable app via Docker.
+3. SSH into your instance in a new terminal window and run the command below to run the vulnerable app via Docker:
 ```
 docker run --name vulnerable-app --rm -p 443:8080 ghcr.io/christophetd/log4shell-vulnerable-app
 ```